 This topic will support the development and construction of PoC fuel cell systems for any stationary application and fuel cell technology, and show interaction with other devices required to deliver power, with or without heat, and/or cooling to end-users, and which will draw upon appropriate fuel supplies, utilising any necessary processing technology.
 PoC systems will need to demonstrate their ability to meet end-users' requirements and expectations.
 Key functionalities include: performance, robustness, ease of use (including fully-automated operation), and the potential to meet industrial cost targets for the targeted application(s)/market(s) when produced in large quantities.
-System and control levels.
+System integration is expected to make use of the most advanced technologies at the stack, subsystem and control levels.